JeroenDeDauw/ExtensionInstaller/README.md

 "[package setup](http://getcomposer.org/doc/01-basic-usage.md#composer-json-project-setup)".
 Or have a look at the examples below.

-The default contents of the json file specifies nothing should be installed, and looks as
+The default contents of the json file specifies nothing should be installed, and includes the following section:
-follows:

 	{
 		"require": {